 “The celebrated person is one of us who emerges from the populace and rises above us,” Marshall explains.
 “And that also means that they can be called back.
 And I think part of why celebrities are kind of liquid in terms of power is they’re celebrated by the most populist kind of sentiment.
 They don’t have the weight of history that established aristocracy has.”

-And yet the love/hate relationships we have with celebrities can also bring out unexpected emotions in us.
+A love/hate relationship And yet the love/hate relationships we have with celebrities can also bring out unexpected emotions in us.
 This, according to Bonior, is why there was such an outpouring of grief following the death of Jackson.

-Slideshow: The face of change “I think there are a lot of people who had a lot of complicated feelings about him,” Bonior says.
+“I think there are a lot of people who had a lot of complicated feelings about him,” Bonior says.
 “They wanted to admire his sheer talent and his power on stage, but they had reservations about his personal life.”

 As Geraldo Rivera pointed out, few celebrities wanted to be associated with Jackson before he died because of the allegations of child sexual abuse he battled.
 For years before that, though, Jackson was the butt of jokes and the object of public ridicule when his eccentricity turned into outright weirdness.
 All that changed when he died.